Human Clinical Trials

 b) Investigator’s Brochure

 c) A procedure describing packing, labeling, and transportation procedures for the IP between its storage location, the location that it will be prepared at (e.g., pharmacy), and the location it will be administered to patients.
 This SOP should include descriptions of PPE and physical containment.
+Name how that material is contained (ie, for transport on the road, through public areas),

 - The P.I. should read and complete the assurance page of the application.